feli-flitzberg/FerretOS/README.md

 15. Either copy ferretos-6.11.7.conf file from `/USB-boot/loader/entries/` to `/boot/loader/entries/` or edit the file in /boot yourself:
   - dracut inserts options from the running kernel, which won't match the project's intent or needs.
 The only option needed is rw.
 You can add irqprobe if it helps your machines work.
 16. Correct sudo's permissions: `chmod -v +s /usr/bin/sudo` (otherwise you won't be able to do anything once booted).
+17. Ensure that the non-root user's directory and contents have the correct ownership: `chmod -vR 1000:1000 /home/ferretos`
-17. At this point, the FerretOS installation is complete.
+18. At this point, the FerretOS installation is complete.
 Memtest86+ and a conf file for it is available in USB-boot if you'd like to add it to /boot.
   - `cp -Rfv /USB-boot/memtest/ /boot/ && cp -v /USB-boot/loader/entries/memtest.conf /boot/loader/entries/`
-18. Exit the chroot environment.
+19. Exit the chroot environment.

 You can now reboot in place, or unmount ALL partitions on the target drive to boot on some other machine.
 <!---